microsoft/rust-symcrypt/rust-symcrypt/README.md

 If you are using a different architecture, you will have to continue with the install and build steps outlined in the `BUILD.md` file.

 ## Quick Start Guide
+**Note:** At the moment the provided symcrypt.dll is not production signed and not FIPS compliant and should only be used in the interm until an official production signed symcrypt.dll is available.

 ### Windows:
 Copy the `symcrypt.dll` and `symcrypt.lib` from the `/bin/amd64` folder and place it into your `C:/Windows/System32` folder.